ruricolist/serapeum/README.md

 Serapeum is intended to be portable, but it is only tested where it is developed, on [SBCL][] and [Clozure CL][].
-Patches for other Lisps are welcome, whether bug fixes or implementation-specific optimizations.
+Patches for other Lisps are always welcome, whether bug fixes or implementation-specific optimizations.

 # Commentary